Keanu-Sisouk/W2-PD-Dict/README.md

 [Paper](https://arxiv.org/pdf/2304.14852.pdf)

-The instructions below explain how to install the software and how to reproduced the Table 1 of the reference above.
+The instructions below explain how to install the software and how to reproduce the Table 1 (fifth column) of the reference above.

 ## Installation Note